Storage Tips To Prolong the Shelf Life of Potatoes

 Joanne

-Keep Them from Heat and Humidity
+Keep Potatoes From Heat and Humidity

 I like storing potatoes in my pantry.
 I live in Florida.
 I place them in a metal pan and spread them out with space around them, keeping them low to the floor so they stay cooler.
 In the north, I would store the same way in a cool basement.